Shri Amarnath Yatra 2023

 The base points for the pilgrim's trek are picturesque Pahalgam and Sonamarg, a large tented township springs up to accommodate the pilgrims at both these locations.
 The conduct of the yatra is a gigantic task in which the Jammu & Kashmir State Government takes the assistance of the security departments for providing security and helping to keep the route open.
 All intermediate halting places have the same kind of facilities as are provided at Pahalgam and Baltal.
 These days Shri Amarnathji Shrine Board (SASB) conducts and coordinates all the pilgrimage related activities.

 Shri Amarnath Yatra is organised in the month of Shravan and commences from Pahalgam & Baltal on specified dates.
-This year Shri Amarnathji Yatra 2022 will commence on 30th June 2022 and Registration is expected to start from 11th April 2022.
+This year Shri Amarnathji Yatra 2023 will commence on on 1st July 2023 & Registration from 17th April 2023.

 Online Helicopter Booking starts soon before the commencement of Sri Amarnath Yatra 2023.